ibm-cloud-docs/databases-for-elasticsearch/ilm-tutorial.md

 An index template defines how indices are going to be created.
 Because our lifecycle policy above moves data from hot to warm every day, a new index will be created each day.
 This template tells Elasticsearch what patterns to use to create these new indices: in this case all related indices will be called “logs-”, followed by an incrementing number.
 The template also has other settings, such as what lifecycle policy to use for the index.
 Let's use the one we created in the previous step.

 Index templates are created in two steps.
 First, you create one or more “component” templates.
 These are reusable blocks that can be combined later to create multiple templates.
 In this very simple example you create only one component template.
-In your terminal type:

 ```sh
 curl -kX PUT -H 'Content-Type: application/json' -d'{"template":{"mappings":{"properties":{"@timestamp":{"type":"date"}}}}}' $ES/_component_template/component_template1